petakopi/petakopi.my/README.md

 You should make sure nothing is running on port `3000` as `rails s` will forward that port.
 That is the only port exposed to the host.

+You should be able to access the website at http://localhost:3000 🎉.

 You can access the database with:

 ```